 Another NASA CubeSat mission, GTOSat, will observe the forbidding radiation belts that circle Earth, and the Agency is also planning a CubeSat mission to the Moon which will navigate in space using pulsars.
 NASA’s innovative mission NEA Scout will be the first to use a solar sail for propulsion.
 When deployed, the sail — square in shape with each side about the length of a school bus — will use solar energy to propel itself through space.

 Currently, CubeSats are deployed from the ISS via the Japanese module, Kibo.
 The Japanese Space Agency has collaborated with the United Nations Office for Outer Space Affairs (UNOOSA) to set up KiboCUBE, a project that offers developing countries the opportunity to deploy their own CubeSats from the ISS.
-The Canadian Space Agency run the Canadian CubeSat Project which aims to engage students in a real space mission, and last year the Russian space agency developed the world’s first CubeSat to be produced entirely with a 3D printer, resulting in a stronger, lighter structure.
+The Canadian Space Agency runs the Canadian CubeSat Project which aims to engage students in a real space mission, and in 2016 the Russian space agency developed the world’s first CubeSat to be produced entirely with a 3D printer, resulting in a stronger, lighter structure.

 A 'PEEK' INTO THE FUTURE

-As a first test of a new printable, hard and electrically conductive plastic called PEEK, ESA has been 3D-printing CubeSat structures incorporating their own electrical lines.
+As a first test of a new printable, hard and electrically conductive plastic called PEEK, in 2017 ESA started 3D-printing CubeSat structures incorporating their own electrical lines.
 In future, such miniature satellites could be ready to go once their instruments, circuit boards and solar panels are slotted in.